Links on SoundGuys may earn us a commission. Learn more.

 How does the microphone sound to you?

 While the Sony WH-1000XM5 has taken the spot on this list that the Sony WH-1000XM4 once held, the Sony WH-1000XM4 is still worth getting if you don’t want to spend as much money.
-Considering it still has excellent noise cancelling, good sound quality, and a lot of the premium features the WH-1000XM5 has, the Sony WH-1000XM4 is still a great pick for a lot of people.
+Considering it still has excellent noise canceling, good sound quality, and a lot of the premium features the WH-1000XM5 has, the Sony WH-1000XM4 is still a great pick for a lot of people.

 The Bose Noise Cancelling Headphones 700 is a great headset, even compared to the newer Bose QuietComfort 45.
-As the next iteration of the ANC line from Bose, it has a brand new design that makes the QC35 II before it seem ancient.
-The only downside is that you no longer get any folding hinges with the NCH 700, but you can still rotate the ear cups to lay flat and the new metal headband is much more durable.
+As the next iteration of the ANC line from Bose, it has a brand new design that makes the QC35 II before it look ancient.
+The only downside is that you no longer get any folding hinges with the NCH 700, but you can still rotate the ear cups to lay flat, and the new metal headband is much more durable.

 You have to interact with a touch-sensitive gesture pad on the right ear cup to control your music, and the touch sensitivity is nearly perfect.
-Sound quality is very good on this headset, as is the active noise cancelling.
+Sound quality is very good on this headset, as is the active noise canceling.
 One thing about Bose: it does a great job with releasing significant firmware updates to its headsets.
-It’s significantly improved both the Bose Noise Cancelling Headphones 700 and Bose QC 35 II’s noise cancelling over the past few years.
+It’s significantly improved both the Bose Noise Cancelling Headphones 700 and Bose QC 35 II’s noise canceling over the past few years.

 You get around 21 hours of battery life from this headset and top it up via the USB-C charging port.
-Fast charging is efficient with a 15-minute charge yielding 120 minutes of playback.
+Fast charging is efficient, with a 15-minute charge yielding 120 minutes of playback.
 These sleek headphones are free of sharp edges and have some of the most responsive touch controls we’ve used.

 Bose Noise Cancelling Headphones 700 microphone demo (Ideal):